 Dig up larger two year old roots and scrub them with an old toothbrush or a potato scrubber to clean.
 Then chop them up into medium dice and place on a baking sheet in a 250°F oven for about two hours – maybe giving them a shake or a toss now and then.
 When they turn a milk chocolate brown and have shrunk in size, they are ready.
 Grind the dried toasted roots as you would coffee beans and either run through a coffee maker or place in a tea bag or ball as you would infuse a cup of tea.
-Try plain or add cream and sugar for a caramel tasting treat.
+Try plain or add cream and honey or brown sugar for a caramel tasting treat.
 Toasted Dandelion roots also make a great addition to chai recipes and can be substituted for the black tea leaves.

 2 cups of freshly picked Dandelion flowers (no stems)

 7.5 cups (4 lbs) brown or demerara sugar